charlie-tango/hooks/packages/useFocusTrap/readme.md

 const ref = useFocusTrap(active, options)
 ```

-The `useFocusTrap` hook returns a `ref` that you should assign the the DOM element that should be root of the trap.
+The `useFocusTrap` hook returns a `ref` that you should assign to the DOM element that needs to trap focus.
-Anything outside that element, will not be able to receive focus.
+Anything outside that element, will no longer be able to receive focus.

 You can toggle the trap by setting the `active` boolean.
 By default it's activated once the `ref` is assigned.